 Think of a runner’s potential as a pyramid.
 The wider the bottom of the pyramid, the taller you can build.
 The training during cross country pre/early season should focus on building the bottom of each runner’s pyramid as large as possible.
 This is done primarily with attention to running volume.
 A coach can plan out how long the runner’s season is anticipated to be, and how much running volume they believe each individual athlete can handle without getting hurt.
 This will obviously be a lot different for young inexperienced runners, compared to their older, more experienced teammates.
 The first quarter of the anticipated season length should start at or around half of each runner’s weekly mileage goal, and gradually build each week until they are running their desired mileage by the end of this first quarter.
 In the next quarter of the season, runners should continue to run at this top end of their mileage, allowing for an occasional drop every 3-4 weeks to better adapt to the training.
 But, always remember that injury free is the place to be, so modulate the mileage goals for your runners so they always stay injury free.
 Training isn’t an equation and runners aren’t robots so adjust as necessary to keep them running.

 Volume/weekly mileage isn’t the only concern during this first half of the season.
 The other major factor is training intensity.
-During this part of the season, intensity of every run, but especially hard days, should be relatively low to what they will reach later in the season.
-The body has enough of a challenge handling the increase in volume, it can be overworked if it is also asked to handle too great of a training intensity.
+During this part of the season, the intensity of every run, but especially hard days should be relatively low to what they will reach later in the season.
+The body has enough of a challenge handling the increase in volume, it can be overworked if it is also asked to handle too great of training intensity.
 Good workouts at this time of year include steady states, fartleks, and long runs.
 (See the McMillan Running Calculator to learn more about these workouts.)

 A great way to check that runners are staying in the desired range of intensity is to check their heart-rate during and immediately after workouts.
 You can find optimal heart rate training zones for each running pace in the McMillan Running Calculator.
 Make sure they don’t approach their max heart rate at any time during this segment of training, which can result in overtraining and disastrous running later, in the most crucial part of the cross country season.
 Keeping this combination of high volume and lower intensity is the best way to build the biggest base of each runner’s pyramid, increasing their potential for the rest of the season.
 Outside of running, you’ll want to include injury-proofing and running form exercises and strides to build durable runners with picture perfect running form.